 What sounds really interesting is the complete control over the way subscriptions are billed.
 Although this process runs automatically by an hourly scheduled task, you can do everything manually, triggering billing from the command line or selecting individual subscriptions from the admin grid.
 This approach helps you completely customize the way subscriptions are billed according to your ecommerce needs.
 Furthermore, the Adaptive Subscriptions Magento 2 extension provides you with the ability to change the next billing date and each subscription frequency right in the Magento 2 admin.

-As for customers, they can view the status of their subscriptions, as well as update such data as billing and shipping information.
-But it’s not a competitive advantage – it’s a mandatory requirement for every subscriptions and recurring payments Magento 2 extension.
+As for customers, they can view the status of their subscriptions and update such data as billing and shipping information.
+But it’s not a competitive advantage – it’s a mandatory requirement for every subscription and recurring payments Magento 2 extension.

-Now, take all the features mentioned above into consideration and compare them with the price of the module – $699.
+Now, take all the features mentioned above into consideration and compare them with the module’s price – $699.
 The extension doesn’t look very user-friendly, but let’s see what its closest competitor offers.

-Subscriptions and Recurring Payments for Magento 2 by Magenest ($249)
+Subscription and Recurring Payments for Magento 2 by Magenest ($299)

-The Magenest Subscriptions and Recurring Payments extension works with simple, virtual, and downloadable products.
-The list is limited in comparison with the mentioned above tool, but the price of the extension is dramatically lower.
+The Magenest Subscription and Recurring Payments extension works with simple, virtual, and downloadable products.
+The list is limited compared to the mentioned above tool, but the price of the extension is dramatically lower.
 As for available features, they are: